JasonRodriguez1474/DevOpsHomeLab/index.md

 ## First App?

 I recommend everyone start with [littlelink](https://github.com/sethcottle/littlelink) for their first deployment.
 If you follow that link it'll take you to their Github repo, and there's a one click deploy button from there.
-You'll have to sign up for Github, but trust me you'll wanna do that anyway. littlelink is essentially a git controlled dashboard that you can use to link to your other websites.
+You'll have to sign up for Github, but trust me you'll wanna do that anyway.

+Littlelink is essentially a git controlled dashboard that you can use to link to your other websites.
 It'll be hosted by Vercel for free as it falls under 'non-commercial & hobby sites' and they handle a lot behind the scenes to make it easier to learn this stuff little by little.
 This dashboard will be great to have once you've got other hosted projects, as it makes for the perfect landing page that you can link to on your resume to show employers or friends the projects you've been working on.

 ----